oshaughnessy/sierramountainll/_pages/volunteers.md

 A Live Scan must be done specifically for MY Club by each coach or other "regular volunteer".
 It _does not_ need to be done annually.

+{: .notice--warning }
+WORK IN PROGRESS!
+We'll be requesting these ASAP.
+With our move to MY Club, we're still figuring out how to do these through the new org.

 {% capture regular-volunteers %}
 Who needs to submit a Live Scan?